dmx-systems/dmx-documentation/docs/user.rst

 * The new workspace automatically opens.
 Click onto the blue information icon next to the workspace selection to reveal the workspace topic itself on the topic map.
 * To add members to the workspace you can just enter user names and click them to reveal them on the map.
 As mentioned above, all user names are visible to all other logged in users via the system workspace.
 In DMX, membership is tied to user names that is why you need read permission on the user names.
 * If you don't know their user names you can go to the System workspace and investigate.
-* Now that you have the workspace itself and a user name on your topic map you can just **drag the user name onto the workspace** to create an association between them.
+* Now that you have the workspace itself and a user name on your topic map you can just **create an association between the user name and the workspace**.
 * Next you have to qualify this association as a membership: Edit the association.

 .. image:: _static/edit-ws-assoc.jpg